Gross National Product and Its Differences from Gross Domestic Product

 These examples show why GNP is not as commonly used as GDP as a measure of a country's economy.
 It gives a slightly inaccurate picture of how domestic resources are used.
 To give another example, if there were a severe drought in the United States, GNP would be higher than GDP.
 That's because the foreign holdings of U.S. residents would be unaffected by the drought.
 But the U.S. investments of foreign workers would be affected.

 GNP is also affected by changes in a country's currency exchange rates.
 If the dollar weakens, then the foreign holdings of U.S. residents become worth more, boosting GNP.
 But that may not accurately reflect the state of the U.S. economy.
+A weaker dollar can eventually boost GDP because it makes exports cheaper, which increases sales and production.

 GNP per Capita